indrekots/indrekots.github.io/_posts/articles/2016-10-12-practice-programming-with-code-katas.md

 ## Summary

 Day 1 to 3 where relatively easy.
-But after that, coming up with more solutions took some time.
-I guess it's hard to think outside the box if you're used to only look inside it.
-Writing these kind of algorithms you can encounter off by one errors and infinite loops, so be aware.
+But after that, coming up with additional solutions took some time.
+I guess it's hard to think outside the box if you're used to thinking inside it.
+When writing these kind of algorithms you can encounter off-by-one errors and infinite loops, so be aware.

-In general, good way to practice.
+It is not necessary to arrive at a correct solution.
+In most cases I think there is no correct answer.
+What's important is what you learn along the way.
+After all, the goal is to practice.

-Practice makes perfect.
+*All solutions can be found on [Github](https://github.com/indrekots/katas/tree/master/kata02-karate-chop "Binary chop repository").*